 There are entire subcultures online that like to joke about not being able to throw, kick, or catch a ball, or perform one of the thousands of athletic techniques.
 In spite of that, sports are still pretty much a thing, though we cannot always agree on which is the best.
 So, here are 5 of the most popular sports in the world, taking into account TV viewership, social media buzz, streaming, betting, and watching events live.

-Not only is soccer over 200 years old, if we are looking at today’s format of the game, but it is also the most popular sport in the world with around 3.5 billion fans all over the globe.
+Not only is soccer over 200 years old, if we are looking at today’s format of the game, but it is also the most popular sport in the world with around 3.5 billion fans all over the globe, many of which use Sportingbet Promo Code to bet on their favorite teams.
 It is not uncommon for fans to travel to different countries to cheer on not only their country but individual soccer clubs.
 Soccer is so beloved that the culture and infrastructure of entire countries sometimes revolve around it.

 The sponsorship deals with some of the biggest brands as well as the percentage of events when compared to other sports in betting parlors bear witness to soccer’s integration into the modern world.